johnzastrow/johnzastrow.github.io/_posts/2024-12-28-my-common-git-commands.md

 -rw-rw-r-- 1 jcz jcz 6.1K May 13 12:54 renames.txt
 </pre>

-Then you cam try these commands.
+Then you can try these commands.
 Some of these are really incriminating for me, like the one below.

 ```
 jcz@lamp:~/weather$ less .git/filter-repo/analysis/directories-deleted-sizes.txt